User login form 2012

 Dedicated activist groups, socially responsible investment (SRI) and environment, social and governance (ESG) firms, publishers, bloggers and government agencies review and analyze the behavior of thousands of companies.
 However, this data can be limited, difficult to access, very expensive or does not exist.
 Furthermore, it can be difficult to compare without a common framework to compile sources into a single consistent rating system.

-CSRHub’s patent-pending system aggregates and normalizes 41 million data elements from over 291 data sources—including private sources that cost $20,000 to $100,000 per year.
+CSRHub’s patent-pending system aggregates and normalizes 46 million data points from over 308 data sources—including private sources that cost $20,000 to $100,000 per year.
 We provide powerful search and analysis tools and link transparently to our data sources.
 Users can customize our ratings to match their personal preferences and share both their ratings information and preferences with others.

 Our sources include nine leading research firms: Asset4/Thomson Reuters, Carbon Disclosure Project (CDP), EIRIS, GovernanceMetrics International/Corporate Library, IW Financial, MSCI (ESG Intangible Value Assessment and ESG Impact Monitor), RepRisk, Trucost and Vigeo.
 These ESG/SRI sources have never previously allowed an outside group to combine their data into a single product.
 We add and harmonize data inputs from government, NGOs, publications and crowd- and social network-based sources.

 CSRHub is the world’s largest and most comprehensive databases of CSR and sustainability-related information.

 How is CSRHub Data Being Used?

 Marketing managers compare company CSR ratings with competitors and industry peers.
 See our Benchmarking use case to learn more.

 Sustainability managers learn how stakeholders and analysts view their CSR efforts.
 See our Stakeholder Analysis use case to learn more.

 Companies check if they rank among the top 10 for their industry—and see who is above and below them.